 Vote by mail (3/24)

+Calls to expand vote-by-mail are ubiquitous in the face of social distancing.
 California is moving in that direction.
 Officials in Arizona and New Mexico want authorization to send ballots to all voters.
 And Indiana has lifted the requirement that voters provide an excuse when requesting an absentee ballot, though only for its June primary; 17 states have such a requirement.

 Week of March 16-22